A Resolution of the Diagonal for Smooth Projective Toric Varieties: Outline

 \section{Outline}

-In Section 2, we recall background for coherent sheaves on a smooth projective toric variety, and recall the constructions of Bayer-Popescu-Sturmfels for resolving the diagonal of a unimodular projective toric variety.
-In Section 3, we prove the main Theorem~\ref{thm: MainTheorem1}.
-In Section 4, we provide an example to illustrate the main result.
+In Section~2, we recall background for coherent sheaves on a smooth projective toric variety and the construction of Bayer--Popescu--Sturmfels in the unimodular case.
+In Section~3, we introduce the floor-function labeling and the deformed complexes $(\mathcal{H}_L^\epsilon/L,\partial^\epsilon)$, and we prove that the induced cokernel agrees with the diagonal after saturation by the irrelevant ideal (Proposition~\ref{prop: main}).
+In Section~4 we give explicit examples.
+In Section~5 we prove Theorem~\ref{thm: MainTheorem1} under the central symmetry hypothesis by controlling the remaining homology.